htcondor/htcondor/docs/admin-manual/networking.rst

 :macro:`LOWPORT` facilitate setting a restricted range of ports that HTCondor will use.
 This may be useful when some machines are behind a firewall.
-The configuration macros :macro:`HIGHPORT` and ``LOWPORT`` will restrict dynamic ports to the range specified.
+The configuration macros :macro:`HIGHPORT` and :macro:`LOWPORT` will restrict dynamic ports to the range specified.
 The configuration variables are fully defined in the :ref:`admin-manual/configuration-macros:network-related configuration file entries` section.
 All of these ports must be greater than 0 and less than 65,536.